kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Project Preview: Among Us
   : Today I looked at platform games, and how to give a character "lives".

-Last week a studenta student asked how to make a character come to life again.
+Last week a student asked how to make a character come to life again.
 There are several ways, and this week I showed how to do it using the **set** and **properties** blocks.

 ![set lives](https://i.imgur.com/5VETctG.png){: .jsgif}